Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 Optimization Process
 ~~~~~~~~~~~~~~~~~~~~

 After generating a case dictionary, we can solve an OPF problem defined by the given network data.
-For this task, we use the :meth:`gurobi_optimods.opf.solve_opf` function.
+For this task, we use the :func:`gurobi_optimods.opf.solve_opf` function.
 We can define the type of the OPF problem that we want to solve by defining the ``opftype`` argument when calling the function.
 Currently, the available options are ``AC``, ``AC_relax``, and ``DC``.

 - The ``AC`` setting solves an ACOPF problem defined by the given network data.
 The ACOPF problem is formulated as a nonconvex bilinear model as described in the :ref:`ACOPF <acopf-label>` section of the :doc:`opf_specification`.